 Personally, we would have felt more comfortable and at ease going to those gigs if we were somehow able to sit in an area with enough space around us which meant we weren’t directly shoulder to shoulder with other people.

 Karine and Sarah feel the same and added “For us, we would feel safer if the accessible area was sectioned off and kept away from the general admissions, also if venues would look at personal circumstances and offer refunds to those who are vulnerable so we aren’t losing money along with missing out on the things that make us happy.”

-Sadly we are having to refrain from what we love the most, live music, and to let our tickets go to waste which hurts but in our minds we have no choice.
+Sadly, we are having to refrain from what we love the most, live music, and let our tickets go to waste, which hurts, but in our minds, we have no choice.

-“I bought tickets as I believed live music would only resume if it was safe.
-I had tickets for a gig in September and a week before I received an email and discovered no negative test, vaccine or mask was required.
+“I bought tickets because I believed live music would only resume if it was safe.
+I had tickets for a gig in September and a week before I received an email and discovered no negative test, vaccine, or mask was required.
 I have tickets for concerts where a vaccine passport is required and although that’s going in the right direction, unfortunately, I don’t feel it’s enough.

 Attitude is Everything is urging all event organisers to check their latest COVID safety policies against a list of accessible reopening measures that has been backed by the survey respondents.

 Event organisers will benefit financially from doing so.
 Suzanne Bull MBE, founder of Attitude is Everything said “In 2019, disabled people were big consumers of live events.
 In fact, in the years before the pandemic, the economic spend from disabled people attending live music grew from £3.4 million in 2013 to £9.3 million in 2019, so there was always going to be a huge demand from the disabled community to return to live events.